microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/awscondition.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-An OpenType to represent AWS Conditions JSON that will be used in AWS Statements.
+An OpenType to represent AWS conditions JSON that's used in an [awsStatement](../resources/awsstatement.md).

 ## Properties
 None.